Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Introduction

-To address these problems, we propose an approach that circumvents the need for \textit{ad hoc} adjustments of connection strengths, while enabling a principled coupling between stimulus spaces and network dynamics.
-The core idea is to utilize the stimulus space embedding approach and leverage implicit geometric properties of scale-free networks, an architecture that is ubiquitous across biological systems, from whole brain connectomes~\cite{tadic2019functional, zheng2019geometric, whi2022hyperbolic, allard2018navigable} to neural circuits~\cite{li2010scale, lynn2024heavy}.
-A defining feature of these networks is their hierarchical connectivity---a power-law degree distribution that gives rise to hyperbolic geometric effects, without compromising structural flexibility.
+To address these problems, we propose an approach that circumvents the need for \textit{ad hoc} adjustments of local connectivity, while enabling a principled coupling between stimulus spaces and network dynamics without compromising structural flexibility.
+The stimulus space can be associated with an effective embedding boundary space due to the geometric properties of scale-free networks---an architecture ubiquitous across biological systems, from whole brain connectomes~\cite{tadic2019functional, zheng2019geometric, whi2022hyperbolic, allard2018navigable} to neural circuits~\cite{li2010scale, lynn2024heavy}.
+A defining feature of these networks is their hierarchical connectivity, characterized by a power-law degree distribution that gives rise to hyperbolic geometric effects \cite{krioukov2010hyperbolic,Bgn}.
 We use these properties to demonstrate that spiking dynamics in such networks naturally generate stable activity localization that responds adaptively to external inputs and produces complex yet faithful tilings of the stimulus space.
-These tilings are characterized by exponentially distributed receptive field sizes, consistent with empirical observations.
-Taken together, this model offers a generic and physiologically plausible framework for how diverse brain networks, including deep associative areas, may process information and produce receptive fields that effectively partition multidimensional stimulus spaces.
+These tilings are characterized by exponentially distributed receptive field sizes, consistent with empirical observations \cite{zhang2023hippocampal}.

+Taken together, this model offers a framework for how scale-free network structure may support the coupling with the stimulus spaces and its partition with receptive fields, as demonstrated in our simulations and analyses of hippocampal place fields.